-Company has framed requisite policies through which Healthy environment remains amongst the Employees and help us improve quality of life of our employees.
+Company has framed requisite policies for a healthy working environment that helps us improve quality of life of our employees including Work from Home options.
 Employees are given freedom to share their views to the Management.
 We are committed to fair employment practices and freedom of expression, supported by a strong Companywide value system.
 During the year there was no instance of strike, lock out or another issues related to Human Resources.

 Human Resources Mission: We support, attract, and retain high-performing employees who fit our positive, can-do culture, are committed to serving the community, and uphold our mission and values.
-We do this by providing competitive, equitable benefits; resources for personal and professional development; and expectations for high ethical conduct so that employees can be successful in their work - and enjoy doing it.
+We do this by providing competitive, equitable benefits; resources for personal and professional development; and expectations for high ethical conduct so that employees can be successful in their work and enjoy doing it.

-Type of Financial Ratios 2022-23 2021-22 Variance Explanations Current Ratio 12.24 4.02 205% Current ratio has fallen due to proceeds of OFS being parked in other liabilities account pending disbursement as at 31st March, 2022.
-Debt-Equity Ratio NA NA NA Return on Equity 15% 23% -35% Net Capital Turnover Ratio 32.04 43.54 -26% Net Capital Turnover Ratio has fallen due to IPO proceeds lying parked in bank balance pending utilization Return of Capital Employed 10% 15% -32% Due to IPO allotment on 30-03-2022.
+Type of Financial Ratios 2021-22 2020-21 Variance Explanations Current Ratio 4.02 7.77 -48% Current ratio has fallen due to proceeds of OFS being parked in other liabilities account pending disbursement as at 31 st March, 2022.
+Debt-Equity Ratio - 0.0001 -100% Debt (Debentures) was recorded in fy 2020, for fy 2022 it stands at nil.
+Return on Equity 23% 26% -11% Net Capital Turnover Ratio 43.54 68.24 -36% Net Capital Turnover Ratio has fallen due to IPO proceeds lying parked in bank balance pending utilization Return of Capital Employed 15% 23% -34% Due to IPO allotment on 30-03-2022.